johntime2005/johntime2005/README.md

 - 🔭 Currently working on exciting web development projects
 - 🌱 Learning new frameworks and best practices every day
 - 💡 Interested in full-stack development, cloud computing, and DevOps
-- 🎯 Now studying at the University of Lanzhou, China.
-Majoring in Computer Science
+- 🎯 Now studying at Lanzhou University, majoring in Computer Science

 ---